nilsmango/nilsmango.ch/content/live/session-001.md

 Used in this session: iPad with [7III Tap](https://project7iii.com/tap), Ableton Live.

 ## Video
-Youtube video of the Live Set.
+Youtube video of the live session.